1 year full-time,

-In this course, you'll learn how to analyse a wide range of data to examine the motivations behind why people commit crime and how societies attempt to control them.
+On this course, you'll examine the motivations of people who commit crime and how societies attempt to control them.
+You'll learn how to analyse a wide range of data.
 You'll also gain a critical understanding and practical knowledge of a range of social research methods relevant to conducting criminological research.

 You'll analyse crime, deviance and social control and conduct research to examine their impact on society.

-In the criminology modules, you'll gain a deeper understanding of why some people are motivated to offend and how this behaviour can shape our communities and our responses to crime.
+In criminology modules, you'll gain a deeper understanding of why some people are motivated to offend and how this behaviour can shape our communities and our responses to crime.

-In the social research methods modules, you will develop practical skills and techniques in qualitative and quantitative research.
+In social research methods modules, you will develop practical skills and techniques in qualitative and quantitative research.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.